shieldgenerator7/DnD-Stories/HeavenPiercingTree/Class_Blacksmith.md

 The cost of said creations is based on the item's power, rarity, and overall usefulness and is left to the DM's discretion.

-The spells infused into the item no longer have a certain amount of uses before needing to be re-infused with magical power. your base rate of pay is 80 gold a working day with a tool you are proficient with or half that with tools you are not proficient with.
+The spells infused into the item no longer have a certain amount of uses before needing to be re-infused with magical power.
+Your base rate of pay is 80 gold a working day with a tool you are proficient with or half that with tools you are not proficient with.

 ### My Magnum Opus